derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 ### Non-Reserved Keywords - JavaScript

 In the snippet above, there is no example of a non-reserved JavaScript keyword.
 There are around seventy in JavaScript however.
-With our subset approach there are 6 that we care about.
-We'll skip the alphabetical listing and reveal them in groups:
+With our subset approach there are six that we care about.
+They each specialize in working with common types of values.

-Helper Function Objects
-- `Number` -
-- `String` -
-- `Error` -
-- `Date` -
+1. `Date` - helper for working with dates

-Helper Objects
+1. `Error` - helper for working with errors
+1. `JSON` - helper for reading and writing data
-- `Math` - helper for doing math
+1. `Math` - helper for doing math
+1. `Number` - helper for working with numbers
-- `JSON` - helper for
+1. `String` - helper for working with strings

+The `Date` helps us work with dates and time.
+Errors you understand generally, but we'll explore them in the context of code in the Errors section at the end of this chapter. `JSON` pronounced "Jason" is likely foreign. `JSON` is useful for reading and writing a data format (by the same name) that is really useful in JavaScript. `Math` provides a bunch of functions that help coders do complex work with numbers.
+It also allows us to do simple work with numbers like rounding. `Number` helps us do more generic work with numbers.
+Lastly, `String` helps us work with characters and English words that we don't want to be read as keywords, operators, or statements.

 ### Non-Reserved Keywords - Environment
 ### Non-Reserved Keywords - Custom